sabbir-dcy/react-link-instruction/readme.md

 2. open vscode
 3. press ctrl + shift + p
 4. search for `open settings (json)` ....# not default settings
+5. clear all previous code if there is any.
-5. paste the code here and save
+5. paste to the copied code here and save
 ```

 ## extensions